 Discerning between self-care and being selfish would seem like a no-brainer at this point, but honestly, the line can be a little blurry at times.
 Pampering yourself can, at times, be considered self-care, but only in certain situations.
 For instance, it may seem like you indulge yourself with a massage multiple times a week, but your real purpose for going is for physical therapy for a back injury.
 So selfishness is more in the eye of the beholder in this case.

 One way to tell if you’re truly being selfish or not is to ask yourself if what you’re about to do is going to do more harm than good to the people around you.
 If you take a nap right now, you’ll probably inconvenience someone for a while, but you’ll feel rejuvenated and able to focus better to complete your tasks.
 If you’re in the middle of bathing your baby, it definitely wouldn’t be safe to leave the baby in the tub for a nap.
 Of course, this is dramatic, but leaving someone in a bind, or even a dangerous position to satisfy your personal desires would be selfish.

 I can’t stress enough how important self-care is.
 We are born with one body.
 Just one.
 That’s it.
 So it’s up to us to maintain it and keep it as healthy as possible because if we don’t, we will die, and death is not sexy!

 Ok, so I can’t MAKE you do it, but I will strongly urge you to call and make an appointment with your doctor.
 If you don’t have a doctor, find one.
 If you already have an appointment, great!
 Make sure you keep it!
 There are so many diseases out there that are silent, meaning there are no symptoms.
 Regular checkups that include lab work will help either detect those conditions or avoid them.
-Please, do it for the ones you love, and who love you.
+Please, do it for yourself and the ones you love, and who love you.